ChristianBockshorn/ChristianBockshorn/README.md

 ## Hello👋 I'm Christian 👩🏻‍💻

-I am a frontend developer and a Mechanical Engineer from Germany
+I am a frontend developer and mechanical engineer from Germany, and I am aiming to specialize in full-stack development as well.

 <h3 align="left">🌱 I’m currently learning :</h3>